ESMValGroup/ESMValTool_Tutorial/_episodes/05-conclusions.md

 objectives:
 - "Breathe - you're finished now!"
 - "Congratulations & Thanks!"
-- "Find out about the mini-tutorials, and what to do next."
+- "Find out how to get help."

 keypoints:
-- "Individual mini-tutorials help work through a specific issue (not developed yet)."
+- "Resources available for new users."
 - "We are constantly improving this tutorial."
 ---

 ## Congratulations!

 Congratulations on completing the ESMValTool tutorial!
-You should be now ready to go and start using ESMValTool independently.
+You should now be ready to go and start using ESMValTool independently.

-The rest of this tutorial contains individual mini-tutorials to help work through a specific issue (not developed yet).

 ### What next?